gmitis/NTUA_Thesis_Battery2Life/README.md

 ### Endpoints
 Step 1: Test api/cells
-- make a post request with a list of cell_ids like [0, 1, 2, 3]
+- make a post request to create 4 cells first
+- give different cell_names
+- don't fill in the cell_dimension, cell_chemistry, module fields if you don't have any (there are foreign keys)

 Step2: Test api/eis
 - send a post request to endpoint with body